 Check to show alerts in the table that are suppressed.
 The Suppressed count is not impacted by the Critical and Warning filters.
 It is impacted only by the CMDB Filter and the Owner Filter.
-NOTE: You must check Suppressed to see one of the following roles: event, full, admin, super.
+NOTE: You must check Suppressed to see as one of the following roles: event, full, admin, super.
 This option is disabled when you select a gray row.
-For details, see Configure User and Role Management.